DosX-dev/obfus.h/README.md

 > Available options for protection configuring:
 > ```c
+> // Advanced code protection (see the "Virtualization" part of the documentation!)
+> #define VIRT           1  // Allows you to use the functions of a math VM
+>
 > // Additional options
-> #define cflow_v2       1  // More powerful Control Flow obfuscation (slowly!)
+> #define CFLOW_V2       1  // More powerful Control Flow obfuscation (slowly!)
-> #define antidebug_v2   1  // Use better dynamic anti-debugging protection
+> #define ANTIDEBUG_V2   1  // Use better dynamic anti-debugging protection
-> #define fake_signs     1  // Adds fake signatures of various protectors or packers
+> #define FAKE_SIGNS     1  // Adds fake signatures of various protectors or packers
 >
-> // Advanced code protection (see the "Virtualization" part of the documentation!)
-> #define virt           1  // Allows you to use the functions of a math VM
->
 > // Disabling default features
-> #define no_cflow       1  // Don't use Control-Flow obfuscation
+> #define NO_CFLOW       1  // Don't use Control-Flow obfuscation
-> #define no_antidebug   1  // Don't build in debugging protection
+> #define NO_ANTIDEBUG   1  // Don't build in debugging protection
 > ```
 > or use it with compiler args:
 >
 > ```
-> tcc "app.c" -w  -D no_cflow  -D antidebug_v2  -D fake_signs
+> tcc "app.c" -w  -D NO_CFLOW  -D ANTIDEBUG_V2  -D FAKE_SIGNS
 > ```

 ⚠️ When compiling an application with obfuscation, use the `-w` argument to suppress warnings.
 Otherwise, the console will display numerous intimidating logs that have no impact on the final result.
 There's no need to be alarmed by them.